One-paragraph summary

 Enforcement

 Every staff member, contributor, and advisor signs the same conflicts agreement annually.
 New disclosures must be filed within 14 days.
-The current version is reviewed every 18 months by the advisory board, and the changelog below records every material edit.
+The current version is reviewed every six months by the advisory board, and the changelog below records every material edit.

-Readers who suspect we've fallen short of this policy can email conflicts@nakedcompound.in — every report is reviewed by the editor-in-chief and one advisor with no editorial role on the piece in question.
+Readers who suspect we've fallen short of this policy can email [email protected] — every report is reviewed by the editor-in-chief and one advisor with no editorial role on the piece in question.
+Confirmed breaches are disclosed publicly in the database changelog.

 Version history